joaquimserafim/load-env/README.md

 # load-env

-Load your environment configuration in a easy way and only one time.
+Load your environment configuration in a easy way and call in your code only one time and will be available through "process.env".

 <a href="https://nodei.co/npm/load-env/"><img src="https://nodei.co/npm/load-env.png?downloads=true"></a>